Inspiring friendships

 It all started when…

-The second Eloheh Farm was just 3.75 acres located in Newberg, Oregon, and was developed over a nine-year period.
+The second Eloheh Farm was just 3.75 acres located in Newberg, Oregon, and was developed over nine years.
 There, the Woodleys restored a 96-year-old, run-down farm that became Eloheh Farm.
 Before settling in the Willamette Valley, Randy approached the chairperson of the Confederated Tribes of the Grand Ronde and asked how he and Edith might be able to live in the land of the Willamette (rightfully belonging to the Kalapuyan) and somehow honor them, the Creator, and the land?
-Chairperson Kennedy’s answer was quick and direct, “plant huckleberries,” she said.
+Chairperson Kennedy’s answer was quick and direct, “plant huckleberries.”
 After a conversation about this aspect of restoring the land, the Woodleys have been resolute to plant not only huckleberries but all other types of plants Indigenous to the area.
 In fact, the whole ethic of Eloheh rests upon the desire to see the land restored to harmony and to live in neighborly respect with the Indigenous people of the area.

 In 2019 Randy’s full-time teaching load was reduced by his employer and the Woodleys found it financially necessary to sell the small farm in Newberg where they had learned and established so much.
 In 2020 they purchased nearly 10 acres near Yamhill, Oregon, in the foothills of the Coastal Mountain Range.
-The new land will host a renewed Eloheh vision, akin to the first Eloheh Farm in Kentucky.
-The Woodleys are restoring the land to its original beauty as part of an ecological oak savannah including large oaks, wildflowers, camas, wapato, and other Pacific Northwest Oregon native species.
-Deer, rabbits, squirrels, woodchucks, coyotes, and other wildlife roam the land while songbirds, quail, woodpeckers, hawks, kestrels, turkey vultures, and eagles are seen flying in the skies overhead or perching in the flora on the land.
+The new land hosts a renewed Eloheh vision, akin to the first Eloheh Farm in Kentucky.
+The Woodleys are restoring the land to its original beauty as part of an ecological oak savannah including large White Oaks, wildflowers, camas, wapato, and other Pacific Northwest Oregon native species.
+Deer, elk, rabbits, squirrels, woodchucks, coyotes, and other wildlife roam the land while songbirds, quail, woodpeckers, hawks, kestrels, turkey vultures, and eagles are seen flying in the skies overhead or perching in the flora on the land.